vik-s/quartz/content/projects/newsletter/long form/Understanding Compact Models for MOS and Bipolar Devices.md

 ---
-title: How transistor models are developed
+title: Understanding Compact Models for MOS and Bipolar Devices
 tags:
   - device
 project: substack
-date_published:
+date_published: 2024-05-12
-status: 🚧
+status: 🟢
-final title:
+final title: Understanding Compact Models for MOS and Bipolar Devices
-Subtext: Looking under the hood of your schematics...
+subtext: Looking under the hood of your schematics...
 ---
 Transistor models are fundamental for circuit design.
 But every model has its strengths and weaknesses.
 Having an understanding of what model is being used, and what other options are available provides an additional dimension of trust (or distrust) in the simulation results.
 Having a healthy level of skepticism regarding the simulated circuit metrics differentiates the designer new to the art of circuit design, from a veteran who has done it for decades.